SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/O - Ensemble Learning.md

     a.
 The output targets for C classes are encoded with an L-bit codeword and an individual classifier is built to predict each one of the bits in the codeword.
     b.
 Additional "auxiliary" targets may be used to differentiate classifiers.
 4. Modifying the learning parameters of the classifier
     a.
-A number of classifiers are built with different learning parameters, such as number of neighbors in a $k$-Nearest Neighbor rule, initial weights in a Multi-Layer Perceptron etc.
+A number of classifiers are built with different learning parameters, such as the number of neighbors in a $k$-Nearest Neighbor rule, initial weights in a Multi-Layer Perceptron etc.

 ## Structure of Ensemble Classifiers